-The ingredients are very simple but I always choose to use Maris Piper potatoes.
+The ingredients are very simple but one thing i recommend is that you use Maris Piper potatoes if possible.
 They produce the best texture when baked in my opinion.
 King Edwards are a good option too.

 - Do not soak them in water as you want that starch to stick around to help thicken and meld the potatoes into the incredible sauce.